Mahanidhii/project-1-Event_Registration_Form/README.md

-# Hello World in HTML
+# Event Form using HTML
 ### Description
 Learning git and github basic commands and printing hello world using a html file.